cgross95/SToPA/README.md

 ```
 $ cd scripts
-$ python pdf_to_parquet.py 2019
+$ python pdf_to_parquet.py Logs 2019
 ```

 or replace 2019 with whichever year you're interested in.

-This will take awhile to run, so be patient.
+The pdf_to_partquet step is the most time consuming.
+The full 2019 data set takes about 16 CPU hours to complete, or about 4 realtime hours with 8cpus, due to imperfect performance gains (test on MSU's HPCC Cluster with a AMD EPYC 7763 Processor (2.445 GHz)).
+If you are using an older or slower machine, you may use the Demo2019.pdf to test your install/experiment with the pipeline.
+This .pdf file contains the first 5 pages of the full 2019 logs and should run in a few minutes.
+To do this, replace "Logs" with "Demo" in the command above and in the parquet_to_csv command below.

 Pages xxxx through yyyy of the pdf will be printed as [parquet](https://www.databricks.com/glossary/what-is-parquet) files to

 ```
-SToPA/data/2019_parquet_logs/pages_xxxx_yyyy.pq
+SToPA/data/Logs2019_parquet_logs/pages_xxxx_yyyy.pq
 ```

 and the analogous for 2020.  _If you want to skip this step, you can find the pre-OCR'd [parquet files in google drive here](https://drive.google.com/drive/folders/1hX4BCCQmcWqxmLGIuPRC2x-6CxXd9adB?usp=sharing)._